 - A final budget statement must be submitted within 3 months of completion and any unspent funds must be returned to the SRF.

-- Material from the reports may be used on the Sociological Review website, and award-holders may be asked to provide additional content to promote their work and the SRF.
+- Material from the reports may be used on the Sociological Review website and you may be asked to provide additional content to promote your work.